opengeospatial/ontology-crs/discussion-paper.md

 .
 Notes are not separate resources (and are not preceded by a space) .
 Not all terms have definitions
 .
 Blank nodes with an unclear meaning were generated
 .
-Existing applicable web ontologies are not used (e.g. OWL Time, GeoSPARQL)
+Existing applicable web ontologies are not used (e.g. OWL Time [OWL_TIME], GeoSPARQL)

 ## IGNF CRS ontology and CRS registry
 [\\] # The national geographic institute of France (IGN France) has published an ISO-19111 based web ontology for CRS: http://data.ign.fr/def/ignf.
 A CRS registry that is based on the CRS ontology is also published: http://data.ign.fr/id/ignf/.